 It seems only right and proper that we extend to others that which we soearnestly desire for ourselves.

-am not suggesting that we accept sin or overlook evil, in our personallife or in the world.
+I am not suggesting that we accept sin or overlook evil, in our personallife or in the world.
 Nevertheless, in our zeal, we sometimes confuse sinwith sinner, and we condemn too quickly and with too little compassion.We know from modern revelation that “the worth of souls is great in thesight of God.”
 4 We cannot gauge the worth of another soul any more thanwe can measure the span of the universe.
-Every person we meet is VIP toour Heavenly Father.
+Every person we meet is a VIP toour Heavenly Father.
 Once we understand that, we can begin tounderstand how we should treat our fellowmen.

 Our Hands Can Comfort